-A fundamental aspect of this work is engaging and reconnecting the people that live within the Welland Valley so that this thread of blue infrastructure can improve their health and well-being and once gain become central to their local identity.
+A fundamental aspect of this work is engaging and reconnecting the people that live within the Welland Valley so that this thread of blue infrastructure can improve their health and well-being and once again become central to their local identity.

-Be cleaner and healthier
+To be cleaner and healthier

-Support more fish, birds and other wildlife
+To support more fish, birds and other wildlife

-Meet the increasing demand for drinking water
+To meet the increasing demand for drinking water

-Provide a more attractive and engaging amenity for people to enjoy
+To provide a more attractive and engaging amenity for people to enjoy

-Be sensitively managed by all those whose activities affect it
+To be sensitively managed by all those whose activities affect it

-Continue to provide drainage and manage flood risk
+To continue to provide drainage and manage flood risk

 Rising in the Hothorpe Hills above Market Harborough and flowing gently through the rolling countryside of Northamptonshire, Leicestershire, Rutland and Lincolnshire, the Welland Valley treats residents and visitors to an array of beautiful scenery.